apiman/apiman/README.md

 ### Requirements
 - Maven 3.x
 - Java 8+
+- Docker (for running tests with [testcontainers](https://www.testcontainers.org/supported_docker_environment/))

 The following command compiles all the code, installs the JARs into your local Maven repository, and runs all of the unit tests:

 	$ mvn clean install

+You can skip the test if you do not have docker installed:

+	$ mvn clean install	-DskipTests

 ## Quickstart (i.e. How To Run It)